-Feather dusters are fun to use to create unique patterns in painting since the feathers fall in random ways, and unlike a brush, they will not coat the entire surface.
-You can also drag, pounce, and swirl with a feather duster or with tone-on-tone treatments of more than one color, you can achieve a nice depth of field that can look aged or even a bit like stone.
-In the accompanying photos, a strong color was used so that it could be seen against the neutral wall color.
+Feather dusters are fun to use to create unique patterns on your walls.
+The feathers fall in random ways and, unlike a brush, they will not cover the entire surface.
+You can also drag, pounce and swirl with a feather duster or with tone-on-tone treatments of more than one color, or you can even achieve a nice depth of field that can look aged or even a bit like stone.

+Prep your bathroom as you would for any painting.
+Paint your entire wall surface with a middle tone color.
+This will become your base color, and it should be the tone you prefer.
+The other two paint colors will add depth and highlights.
 Keep in mind that feather dusters can throw paint during your application, so cover any surface that may get splattered.
-Mix and pour one of your paints into a paint tray or onto a plastic plate.
-Keep your paper bags handy.
+Mix and pour one of your paints into a large paint tray or onto a plastic plate and keep a few paper bags handy.

 The idea is to get the tips of your feathers wet with paint but not dripping.
 As you work your feather duster, it will rather quickly become too wet and the marks it will make will not be as nice.
 Pounce off excess paint on your paper bags each time you put paint on your feather duster.